harryebuka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14-created a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
 15-created a script that changes the owner and the group owner of _ hello to vincent and staff respectively.
-16-created a script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+16-created a script that changes the owner of the file hello to betty only if it is owned by the user guillaume 17-created a script that will play StarWars IV episode in the terminal